191Anki/docs/008-design-2.md

 # Software Design Document
+Team Anki

+Dillon Gee, Jazmynn-Jade Daos, Kyla Lamontagne, Vamsi Koduru, Wilbur Chen

 ## What programming languages will you use?
 + PHP
++ JavaScript
 + HTML
 + CSS
-+ JavaScript
 + SQL
++ Python

 ## What frameworks will you use?
-+ CakePHP
++ CakePHP or Laravel (still deciding on which one best meets our needs)

 ## What other libraries or dependencies will you use?
++ Sublime Text
-+ Any library that provides desired functionality
++ Any other library or dependencies that provides desired functionality

 ## Will you use different languages, frameworks, and/or libraries/dependencies for different parts of your application?
++ PHP, JavaScript, HTML and CSS languages will be used to develop the AnkiShare website application
++ CakePHP or Laravel will be the framework used to develop AnkiShare
-+ Python will be used for the Anki while the website will utilize the HTML, CSS, JavaScript, PHP, and CakePHP framework.
-Both Anki and the server will use SQL to database the flashcards
++ SQL will be used to setup and maintain the website’s database
++ Sublime Text will be used as our main text editor

 ## What is your overall architecture?
 + MVC

 ## What data will you need to store?
 + User account information: usernames, passwords
-+ Flashcard decks (.apkg format)
++ Flashcard decks in .apkg format
-+ Flashcard/deck edits
++ Flashcard edits
++  Deck class/category name organization structure
++ User activity log: username, timestamps, action

 ## What is your database design (or other data storage scheme)?
 + MySQL